tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

                                  Table 1

-* The parameter "x" MUST be present and contain the concatenatnated traditional and PQC public key encoded using the base64url {{?RFC4648}} encoding.
+* The parameter "x" MUST be present and contain the concatenated traditional and PQC public key encoded using the base64url {{?RFC4648}} encoding.
 * The parameter "d" MUST be present for private keys and contains the concatenated traditional and PQC private key encoded using the base64url encoding.
 This parameter MUST NOT be present for public keys.

 # Hybrid Key Representation with COSE